Sand frog

 The sand frog (Heleioporus psammophilus) is a species of frog in the family Myobatrachidae.

 It is endemic to southern Western Australia.

 Its natural habitats are temperate forests, temperate shrubland, Mediterranean-type shrubby vegetation, shrub-dominated wetlands, swamps, intermittent freshwater lakes, and intermittent freshwater marshes.

+Like other members of the genus Heleioporus, the sand frog is a burrowing species.
+It utilizes underground chambers to avoid hot, dry conditions and to assist in reproduction, emerging after heavy rains to breed in temporary water bodies.

+The species is assessed as Least Concern on the IUCN Red List, as it has a relatively wide distribution and is not currently facing major population-level threats.
+Habitat modification through land use change may affect some local populations, but it is not considered globally threatened.